laanwj/ast_pickler/readme.rst

 Description
 ============

-Proof of concept serialization library that generates the Python code to construct objects.
+`ast-pickle` is a proof of concept serialization library that generates Python code to construct objects.

 Lately I've been interested in the "code is data" idiom.
 The idea of serialization is to create instructions that can be used to re-build the object graph at a later time.
-Normally, serialization makes use of an additional layer written in the language itself, or specific optimized C code (as is the case for cPickle, some json implementations), which builds and interprets these instructions. `ast-pickle` takes a different approach and generates .pyc files that contain Python code to directly construct the object.
+Normally, serialization makes use of an additional layer written in the language itself, or specific optimized C code, which builds and interprets these instructions. `ast-pickle` takes a different approach and generates .pyc files that contain Python code to directly construct the object.

 One would expect this to be reasonably fast, at least compared to the other pure-Python solutions.
 However, I have not yet benchmarked it.